 Fundamental principles of the Keto diet

 The Keto diet is a low-carb, high-fat, and moderate-protein diet.
-Put, you must eat foods high in fat but low in carbs and proteins.
+You must eat foods high in fat but low in carbs and proteins.
 This is because your body will start burning fat instead of carbohydrates when you eliminate carbs.

 The Keto diet was first developed to treat epilepsy patients who weren’t responding well enough to medication.
 People looking for weight loss solutions or simply wanting healthier bodies use it as well!